Your Christmas Trees and Holiday Wreaths Can Double as Bird HabitatBy Rhiannon Crain, YardMap project leader

 Forest birds naturally seek winter cover in evergreen trees, which have dense needles that offer protection from heavy precipitation and wind.
 Right now, you can even put out your holiday trees and boughs near feeders and birdbaths—breathing new life into them as they provide shelter to birds and a place for them to linger.
 If you’ve already sent your tree to the chipper, just snip or purchase a few treetops or spruce boughs and arrange them in an evergreen bouquet near your feeder.

-When spring gets here, you could plant a few conifers (spruces, firs, cedars, yews, and pines) or shrubs to provide good thermal cover—our YardMap project offers great yard-cover ideas.
+When spring gets here, you could plant a few conifers (spruces, firs, cedars, yews, and pines) or shrubs to provide good thermal cover.

 Adding evergreens to your backyard will also give birds a place to duck for cover from predators, like hawks.
 And, evergreens can provide food, too—some shrubs, like juniper, also provide berries, which persist in the winter and provide a much-needed food source when other foods are scarce.